0guanhua0/pmp-quiz-helper/README.md

 possible solution:
 - hash. but it's exact match, so any change will break
 - ai. this add flexibility, but add extra cost

+it's stupid to code database because it's easy to mess up and hard to debug. always run the full check before and after the change. i use .js as database just to make it easy for tampermonkey to pull the dependency.